kurt-krueckeberg/data-structures-cplus/notes/tree-iterative-traversal.rst

          in_order(current->right);
      }

-repeatedly invokes itself with the input's left child until a null node is encountered, when it returns.
-It then visits the current node, the last non-null left-most child.
-The reason the recusion begins in the left-most children is the smaller nodes are the ones to the left.
-After visiting the current node, it takes the current node's right child, and it repeats the recursion of its left-most children.
+repeatedly invokes itself with the input's left child.
+When a null node is encountered, it immeidately returns.
+It then visits the prior node on the stack, the last non-null left-most child.
+The reason the recusion starts with the left-most children is it visits the smallest keys first, and they are in the left-most nodes.
+After visiting the current node, it takes the current node's right child, and it repeats the recursion of its left-most children, pusing itself (the visited-node's right child) and its left-most descendants onto the stack.
+Here "pushing" is done implicitly (onto the system-maintained stack).

 The recursive algorithm uses the built-in activation stack.
 We can convert the algorithm to an iterative version in which we must provide the stack.
 An iterative equivalent algorithm first pushes the root and its left-most non-null children onto a stack.
 Next stack is popped and the node visited.
 The push-loop then again repeats with the right subtree of the just-visited node: the right child and its non-null left-most children are